autostatic/rtcqs/README.md

 ./rtcqs-python
 ```

+## Future plans

+- Make the project more modular so it gets easier to add new features
+- Add a Qt GUI

 ## Contact

 To contact me send me a mail or if it's a technical issue or question, use this project's issue tracker.